 “The standards published today mark a major milestone for the IoT by providing the unique value proposition of a single interworking platform for the entire IoT,” said Omar Elloumi, Chair of the oneM2M Technical Plenary, (Nokia corporate CTO group).
 “As IoT devices continue to saturate society, standardisation is key to achieving universally accepted specifications and protocols for true interoperability between IoT devices and applications.”

-Another key feature of oneM2M’s Release 2 – which comes at the same time as IoT announcements from John Deere, a farm equipment manufacturer, and Certuss Dampfautomaten, a German maker of steam generators used for anything from cooking sausages to sterilising medical instruments.
-Their recent announcements discuss the enablement of home and industrial domain deployment, allowing information from various industries’ applications to exchange data.
+oneM2M’s Release 2 comes at the same time as IoT announcements from John Deere, a farm equipment manufacturer, and Certuss Dampfautomaten, a German maker of steam generators used for anything from cooking sausages to sterilising medical instruments.
+Their recent announcements discuss the enablement of home and industrial domain deployment – another key feature of Release 2 which allows information from various industries’ applications to exchange data.
 These mark significant momentum in the future state of a connected society.

 In addition to the 17 published specifications, application developers are also provided with user-friendly APIs and guidelines, complementing the global set of IoT standards for application developers.
+This builds on oneM2M’s App-ID Registry, the official source of global, IoT-application identifiers that comply with the oneM2M standard.

 “In a fast evolving arena such as the IoT, it is vital to keep up with the latest advancements and security technologies, which is why we have already started preliminary work on Release 3,” added Elloumi.
 “It is only by remaining in a continuous state of motion and innovation that oneM2M can continue to provide the necessary interoperability that will solidify the IoT as the next great technological revolution of the modern era.”